 Exploring Neural Radiance Fields (NeRFs)

-Why this matters: Given a number of images of an object with known camera positions and angles, the goal of novel view synthesis is to render the scene from unobserved viewpoints.
+Given a number of images of an object with known camera positions and angles, the goal of novel view synthesis is to render the scene from unobserved viewpoints.
 Realistic and efficient rendering of 3D scenes is essential for real-time and interactive data visualization and exploration.
 Neural Radiance Field (NeRF) is a new class of deep learning framework for novel view synthesis that has demonstrated faithful rendering of complex scene with economical network sizes.
 In astrophysics, detailed 3D simulations are often too cumbersome for real-time data visualization.
 However, interactive visualization is often necessary to derive physical understanding.
 With the rapid development in NeRF architectures, it seems timely to explore their applications in scientific visualization.

-How we approached this: We trained the baseline NeRF network (official implementation) using volume rendering images of a 3D simulation of turbulent interstellar gas (backdrop to form stars).
+We trained the baseline NeRF network (official implementation) using volume rendering images of a 3D simulation of turbulent interstellar gas (backdrop to form stars).
 Our goal was to examine whether NeRF is applicable to render scientific simulations.
 We used 100 input images/camera poses for training, and for testing we render the “learned simulation” with a camera fly-around.

 The video above shows the output view.
 High-density gas is represented by red, low-density gas is represented by blue; intermediate values of density are in yellow/green.
 The NeRF-generated view shows promising performance - it accurately retains the complex filamentary structures of the turbulent gas while maintaining a realistic 3D sense of the simulation.